EducationCan THC and CBD reduce the symptoms of depression?

 Before we go any further, it is essential to point out that medicinal cannabis should never be seen or promoted as a cure for depression, or any other condition, for that matter.

-Medical cannabis may be administered to potentially help manage the symptoms of depression.
-Still, it should always be done in collaboration with conventional and accepted forms of therapy, and pharmaceuticals (if needed), as well as in consultation with a doctor or clinical team.
+That said, medical cannabis for depression management is slowly, but surely, becoming recognaised as a powerful treatment option for many patients.
+Still, it should always be implemented with conventional and accepted forms of therapy, and pharmaceuticals (if needed), as well as in consultation with a doctor or clinical team.

 Depression (along with anxiety) is the most diagnosed mental health condition in the UK, with symptoms that range from mild to severe and include: